Skip to content

 Coin-toss equity under the old format

 Under the old rules, the team that won the coin toss almost always chose to receive.
-Receiving teams scored a touchdown on the opening drive ~22% of the time (varies slightly by era).
-Those drives ended the game with an immediate win.
-If the receiving team kicked a field goal (~30% of opening drives), the opponent got a possession to tie or win.
-If the receiving team punted or turned the ball over (~48% of drives), the game went to sudden-death.
+A meaningful share of those opening drives ended in a touchdown — an immediate win with the opponent never touching the ball.
+When the receiving team instead kicked a field goal, the opponent got a possession to tie or win; when it punted or turned the ball over, the game went to sudden-death.

 Coin-toss equity under the new format

 Both teams get a possession.
 The receiving team can no longer win by scoring a touchdown alone — the opponent always gets a chance to match.
 After the symmetric exchange, the game enters sudden-death.
 The coin toss matters now mostly as an information asymmetry (the second team knows what it needs to do), which is a small effect.
-Coin-toss-winner equity drops to roughly 51%.
+Coin-toss-winner equity falls close to 50/50.

-The implication for full-game outcomes: in regulation-tied games, the previously-favored team (which often won the toss because it was at home) loses 4-5 percentage points of OT equity.
-Translated to the full game, that is roughly 0.3-0.4% of expected win probability, which is real in markets that price moneylines to the half-cent.
+The implication for full-game outcomes: in regulation-tied games, the previously-favored team (which often won the toss because it was at home) gives back a few percentage points of OT equity.
+Translated to the full game, that is a small fraction of a percent of expected win probability, which is still real in markets that price moneylines to the half-cent.

 Total scoring under the new format

 This is where the second-order effects compound.
-Under the old rules, an OT game added roughly 2.4 expected points to the final score, because the most common OT outcome (receiver-team touchdown) added 7 points but the second-most-common (field goal exchange) added 6 points, and many drives ended in punts adding 0 points.
+Under the old rules, an OT game added only a modest amount to the final score, because the game frequently ended on a single drive — a receiving-team touchdown closed it out before the second team scored, and many drives ended in punts adding nothing.

 Diagram comparing old vs new NFL overtime possession trees with probability annotations

-Old vs new NFL OT possession trees, with conditional probabilities per branch (sample: 2018-2025 nflverse PBP).
+Old vs new NFL OT possession trees, illustrating how each branch resolves under both rule sets.

 Where the early-season pricing edge lives